 - Move the slider towards Bright to decrease the threshold for the IR-cut filter.
-The camera changes to night mode earlier. - Move the slider towards Dark to increase the threshold for the IR-cut filter.
+The camera changes to night mode earlier - Move the slider towards Dark to increase the threshold for the IR-cut filter.
 The camera changes to night mode later.

-IR light If your device doesn't have built-in illumination, these controls are only available when you connect a supporting Axis accessory.
+If your device doesn't have built-in illumination, these controls are only available when you connect a supporting Axis accessory.

 Allow illumination: Turn on to let the camera use the built-in light in night mode.

 Synchronize illumination: Turn on to automatically synchronize the illumination with the surrounding light.
-The synchronization between day and night only works if the IR-cut filter is set to Auto or Off.Automatic illumination angle : Turn on to use the automatic illumination angle.
-Turn off to set the illumination angle manually.
+The synchronization between day and night only works if the IR-cut filter is set to Auto or Off.

+Automatic illumination angle manually.

+: Turn on to use the automatic illumination angle.
+Turn off to set the illumination angle

 Illumination angle : Use the slider to manually set the illumination angle, for example, if the angle needs to be different from the camera's angle of view.
-If the camera has a wide angle of view, you can set the illumination angle to a parrower angle, which equals a greater tele position.
-This will result in dark corners in the can set the illumination angle to a narrower angle, which equals a greater tele position.
-This will result in dark corners in the image.IR wavelength : Select the desired wavelength for the IR light.White light Allow illumination : Tu on to let the camera use white light in night mode.
-Synchronize illumination : Turn on to automatically synchronize the white light with the surrounding light.
+If the camera has a wide angle of view, you can set the illumination angle to a narrower angle, which equals a greater tele position.
+This will result in dark corners in the image.

+IR wavelength

+: Select the desired wavelength for the IR light.

+White light

+Allow illumination

+: Turn on to let the camera use white light in night mode.

+Synchronize illumination

+: Turn on to automatically synchronize the white light with the surrounding light.